 Music shows range from outside broadcast events such as orchestral concerts or rock concerts to studio-based pop shows.
-Similarly, these almost always involve the use of moving lights.
+These almost always involve the use of moving lights.
 Once again, the list of LDs regularly involved in this form of TV is relatively small.
 One or two have come into the industry via the rock concert route, whilst others also work on a range of other TV shows.

 Moving light operators are particularly important to the success of any show involving a big automated rig.
 These people make a significant creative contribution to the final look of the programme.
-Consequently, one or two operators have recently moved into lighting design for productions themselves.
+Consequently, one or two operators have moved into lighting design for productions themselves.
 They may have stood in for the regular LD on a series or simply become known by the production team over a long period and one day given a chance to light a show in their own right.
 This may therefore be seen as a possible way into the industry for some people.

 Outside Broadcasts such as awards ceremonies and concerts are sometimes lit by the same group of LDs as those who light big studio-based music and entertainment shows.
 There are, however, a small number of LDs who specialise in outside broadcasts (OBs), lighting music and entertainment productions in theatres, arenas or similar locations.
-Some came up via the BBC OB route and are now seldom seen in a studio - they are too busy lighting OBs!
+Some came up via the BBC OB route and are now seldom seen in a studio - they are too busy lighting OBs.
 Another came up via the theatre route, assisting a TV LD on several occasions in the past and now he regularly lights TV comedy standup shows recorded in theatres.